 Huawei is continuing on its path to exceptional growth.
 After promising sales numbers for its Mate 9, the Chinese manufacturer is readying its successor, the Mate 10, for an October debut.
-This iteration should arrive in a competitive market ready to win with the new house processor, the Kirin 970, made with a 10 nanometer process.
-A first look at the device has finally arrived, courtesy of Weibo.
+This iteration should arrive in a competitive market ready to win with a dual camera and the new house processor, the Kirin 970, made with a 10 nanometer process.
+The device was just certified by TENAA, revealing an 18:9 display.

 Highlight recent changes